Hephaestus-Arm/HephaestusArm2/electronics.md

  ID 2
  ```

  and hit enter to set the ID of the middle motor.
-Unplug and plug in the second motor.
+Unplug and plug in the third motor.
 Type:

  ```
  ID 3
  ```

  and hit enter to set the ID of the elbow motor.
-Unplug and plug in the second motor.
+Now you can plug in all 3 motors.

 ## 7 Calibrate before beginning assembly